Amy's Share the Road Tour 2014 highlights video

 Sara Carrigan during Amy's Share the Road Tour 2014

-Amy’s Share the Road Tour 2015 will begin with an invite-only Welcome Dinner in Sydney before riders depart the CBD on their journey the following morning.
+Amy’s Share the Road Tour 2015 will begin with an invite-only Welcome Dinner on Sunday the 8th November in Sydney before riders depart the CBD on their journey the following morning.
 The group will take on several challenging climbs through the scenic Southern Highlands before finishing in Canberra where the Foundation's a metre matters campaign was first launched at the Grand Departure of the inaugural Amy’s Share the Road Tour in November, 2009.

 The Tour will consolidate on the AGF's efforts in delivering road safety messaging throughout New South Wales via our It's a two-way street campaign, which has entered its third phase and can be seen on billboards and street lightboxes across the state.